Putin-Biden: Things to look out for at the Summit

 3. New thinking on Russia

 It isn’t yet clear if Biden’s team has yet caught up with the changes.
-Ben Judah, author of Fragile Empire a 2013 book on Putin’s Russia, said the US president’s team seemed stuck in the paradigm of that previous era: "A lot of them still believe the regime is about to collapse because of the economy, but the reality suggests it’s only increasing its control."
+Ben Judah, author of Fragile Empire a 2013 book on Putin’s Russia, said the US president’s team seemed stuck in the paradigm of that previous era: "A lot of them still believe the regime is in great difficulty because of the economy, but the reality suggests it’s only increasing its control."

 4. A deal on Ukraine?